Centuriate assembly: Origins

 The highest class were the equites with the public horse (equites equo publico), who served as cavalry and received a horse subsidy from the state.
 The other classes were expected to outfit themselves with military equipment at their own expense.
 These classes were ordered by wealth, with the first class being the richest.
 They were expected to have the best equipment, with its quality falling along with the classes' property requirements.
 The specific description of equipment in Livy and Dionysius, however, are likely conjectures from the annalists who were presented with bare property qualification figures.
 The top three classes were likely Rome's original hoplite infantry; the fourth and fifth classes were lightly armed troops; and the proletarii were exempt from military service.
 These divisions were based on the assessed value of the wealth of a family in the census.

-One conjecture initially given by Plinio Fraccaro is that the original Servian organisation did not contain seniores, making an actual assembly of men entirely of military age since the number of junior centuries in the top three classes is the same as that which made up a Roman legion.
+One conjecture initially given by Plinio Fraccaro is that the original Servian organisation did not contain the centuries of seniores.
+Such an assembly would have had, in the top three classes, the same number of centuries as that in a Roman legion.
 In this telling, only later, when the assembly took on a political character, were the seniores added and given equal representation to the existing actual centuries.
 The term infra classem ("below the class") applied then to those who were below the class to serve in the heavy infantry.
+It is also possible that this division between classis and infra classem also marked an end to the comitia centuriatas military role, instead taking on the timocratic and gerontocratic character of the later comitia where the old and rich controlled the state.

 The establishment of the republic, in traditional narrative, would have transformed the comitia into a vehicle for electing consuls with expanded judicial powers, deferred to by the mere fact that it was the army.
 However, many parts of this narrative are unclear: it is not clear that there even was a centralised state which elected magistrates in this early period; nor is it certain that Rome was governed by consuls to be elected in such an assembly.
-For Fred Drogula, in the 2015 book Commanders and command, the decisive break is in 367 BC, when he believes that the Romans centralised their political system around three magistrates that would over time would become the dual consuls and the sole praetor.
+For Fred Drogula, in the 2015 book Commanders and Command, the decisive break is in 367 BC, when he believes that the Romans centralised their political system around three magistrates that would over time would become the dual consuls and the sole praetor.
 However, it is also not too far-fetched to believe that an assembly like the comitia centuriata, similar to hoplite democracies depicted in ancient Greece during the same period, would have existed.

-It is also possible that this division between classis and infra classem also marked an end to the comitia centuriatas military role, instead taking on the timocratic and gerontocratic character of the later comitia where the old and rich controlled the state.
 Replacing the centuries as the basis for the Roman levy were the tribes, which received their own assembly.
 Tim Cornell in the 1995 book Beginnings of Rome, suggests that the 406 BC introduction of wages for soldiers was the transition point, since it necessitated the raising of tax revenue which he suggests was apportioned flatly to each century, therefore correlating political privilege with tax paid.